-A successful meeting of the structured Annual Consultations took place on 8 and 9 May 2018 in Ottawa, Canada.
+A successful meeting of the structured Annual Consultations took place in May 2018 in Ottawa, Canada.
 Bilateral trade between the two countries is largely balanced.

 United States of America

 Formal relations between South Africa and the United States (US) are historic, dating back to 1789.